 “Disease is a message from your soul, telling you that something is wrong with your True Self.”

 This is an excerpt from one of dozens of emails I’ve received from people trying to diagnose and/or cure me.
 I must admit that I have no idea what that sentence means.
 Are the soul and the True Self different entities, and the one that is okay is sending a message to the other one saying that something’s wrong with it?
-Bottom line: This is not helpful!
-Oh, and another person said she’d assist me to get my health back—free of charge—by showing me how to do soul retrieval.
-Sigh.
+Bottom line: These kinds of comments are not helpful!

 “Have you tried sleeping pills?”

-Sleeping pills?
-Who hasn’t tried sleeping pills?
-Even healthy people do!
-Sleeping pills may be helpful for some people, but they are not a cure for chronic pain or illness.
+Even healthy people try sleeping pills!
+They may be helpful for some people, but they are not a cure for chronic pain or illness.
 And while we’re on the subject of “Have you tried…” If it’s available by prescription, I’ve tried it.
 If it’s available as a supplement, I’ve tried it.
 If it’s available as a Chinese herb, I’ve tried it.
 If it’s available at all, the odds are very high: I’ve tried it.